Understanding IMEI: should I give out my IMEI?

 What is an IMEI number?
 The VIN of the mobile world

+The mobile phone world has an analog to automotive VIN.
+It’s called the IMEI.
 If you’ve ever looked at used cars, you know the importance of running a vehicle identification number (VIN) check before you commit to anything.
 This little 17-character string says a lot about the car you’re looking at.

 If you’ve ever sold a used car privately, you know that the VIN is among the first things a serious buyer will ask for.
 Providing it shows you’re acting in good faith.
 Not providing it is probably a deal-breaker.